eternalearth888/School/fall2013/csci442/NOTES.md

 Chapter 2: Operating Systems Overview
 2.1 Introduction
 Q.2.1 What is an Operating System?
 • 	a program that provides an interface between the user and the hardware
 • 	a program that manages resources
 	-> everything a vendor ships
 What are the overall goals of an Operating System?
-•
+• 	Convenience for the user
-•
+• 	Efficent for the system
-•
+•	Ease of evolution
 Q.2.2 What is the kernel?
 What services does the kernel provide?
+• most frequently used functions of the OS
+• portions of the OS currently in use
+• the one process that runs ALL the time on the computer
+• central CORE of the OS
+• implements processes/threads
+• coordinates access to the processing
-•
+• synchronizes processes/threads
-•
+• manages storage (e.g., MM)
-•
+• provides I/O services
-•
+• implements file system
-•
+• provides protection
-•
+• boot process
-•
+• system security

-How the kernel provides some of these services is the topic of this course Q.2.3 What language is used to write an OS?
+	**NO UNIVERSALLY ACCEPTED DEFINITION OF A KERNAL** How the kernel provides some of these services is the topic of this course?

+Q.2.3 What language is used to write an OS?
 17
 Q.2.4 Deﬁnitions